ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/ttl.md

 {% endnote %}

-{{ ydb-short-name }} allows you to specify, for both row-oriented and columnar tables, a column (TTL column) whose values are used in TTL expressions.
+{{ ydb-short-name }} allows you to specify a column (TTL column) whose values are used in TTL expressions.
 The expression triggers when the specified number of seconds have passed since the time recorded in the TTL column.

 {% note info %}